niedzielski/cooking-recipes/rice-a-roni/index.md

    <a href=boiled.jpg><img src=boiled.jpg width=400
      alt='After boiling the water off'></a>

-0. Lower the temperature and cover for 40 minutes
+0. Lower the temperature and cover for 30 minutes

-0. Turn off the heat and strain and mix vegetables and tofu in
+0. Mix tofu in and cook for 15 minutes

    <a href=cooked.jpg><img src=cooked.jpg width=400
      alt='Rice-a-roni (cooked)'></a>